languagetool-org/languagetool-org.github.io/tips-and-tricks.md

 LT automatically adjusts the case for tokens that are uppercase because they were at the beginning of the sentence.
 But there are also cases when you need a fairly complex process.
-For example, the incorrect Breton expression --Da Brest--  should be changed to vBrest or Vrest.
+For example, the incorrect Breton expression "Da Brest"  should be changed to "vBrest" or "Vrest".
 You can do this using the following code:

 ```xml